What the Tortoise Said to Achilles: Explanation

 or, in words: proposition P (is true) implies Q (is true), and given P, therefore Q.

 The regress problem arises because a prior principle is required to explain logical principles, here modus ponens, and once that principle is explained, another principle is required to explain that principle.
 Thus, if the argumentative chain is to continue, the argument falls into infinite regress.
-However, if a formal system is introduced whereby modus ponens is simply a rule of inference defined within the system, then it can be abided by simply by reasoning within the system.
+However, if a formal system is introduced whereby modus ponens is simply a rule of inference defined within the system, then it can be abided simply by reasoning within the system.
 That is not to say that the user reasoning according to this formal system agrees with these rules (consider, for example, the constructivist's rejection of the law of the excluded middle and the dialetheist's rejection of the law of noncontradiction).
 In this way, formalising logic as a system can be considered as a response to the problem of infinite regress: modus ponens is placed as a rule within the system, the validity of modus ponens is eschewed without the system.

 In propositional logic, the logical implication is defined as follows:

 P implies Q if and only if the proposition not P or Q is a tautology.

 Hence modus ponens, [P ∧ (P → Q)] ⇒ Q, is a valid logical conclusion according to the definition of logical implication just stated.
 Demonstrating the logical implication simply translates into verifying that the compound truth table produces a tautology.
 But the tortoise does not accept on faith the rules of propositional logic that this explanation is founded upon.
 He asks that these rules, too, be subject to logical proof.
 The tortoise and Achilles do not agree on any definition of logical implication.

 In addition, the story hints at problems with the propositional solution.
 Within the system of propositional logic, no proposition or variable carries any semantic content.
 The moment any proposition or variable takes on semantic content, the problem arises again because semantic content runs outside the system.
 Thus, if the solution is to be said to work, then it is to be said to work solely within the given formal system, and not otherwise.

 Some logicians (Kenneth Ross, Charles Wright) draw a firm distinction between the conditional connective and the implication relation.
 These logicians use the phrase not p or q for the conditional connective and the term implies for an asserted implication relation.